CoreyHutcheson/4-Sixes/README.md

 - Carousel
   - [ ] Re-write to incorporate React Hooks if possible
-- FAQ
-  - [x] Query custom wordpress post type rather than faq.json file
 - GoogleMap
   - [ ] Possibly find a way to pass API Key to version control without exposing
-- ProductPanel
+- Drink Calculator
-  - [x] Extract data into products.json file
-    - [x] Further extract into custom wordpress Products post type

-## Utils

-- [ ] Rename scss folder to styles folder
+  - [ ] Build a drink calculator
+- Product
-  - [ ] Fix all related imports
+  - [ ] Build a filter system for the products based on category